themeblvd/tweeple/readme.txt

 = Does it matter what account I setup my Twitter developer application under? =

 Nope.
-The account you create your developer application at Twitter under doesn't really matter.
+The Twitter account you create your developer application with doesn't really matter.
 Once you have your authorization credentials setup, you'll be able to use Tweeple to pull tweets from any public Twitter account, list, or search.

 = I posted to Twitter, but it's not showing up on my website right away.
 What gives? =